WeCanCodeIT/CSlides/src/fundamentals/strings/index.md

 ## Sensitivity Training

 We often use one of these methods to normalize user input.
-If we're asking for a color and call the `toLowerCase()` method on the user's response before comparing it to "red", the user can type "RED", "Red", or "red" and it won't matter.
+If we're asking for a color and call the `toLower()` method on the user's response before comparing it to "red", the user can type "RED", "Red", or "red" and it won't matter.

 ```C#